Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Eating Da Nang food is one of the highlights of visiting the city!
 Traditional Vietnamese cuisine, fresh-caught seafood and international fare are all on offer.
 During our two weeks in the city, we feasted on top local gastronomy and sought out the best restaurants in Da Nang, Vietnam.

 The food in Da Nang is some of the best – and most unique – in Vietnam.
 Located between the sea and the Central Highlands – and at the half-way point between Hanoi and Ho Chi Minh City – Da Nang cuisine has evolved from a blend of influences.
-Furthermore, because Da Nang attracts expats from around the world (and, in recent years, has seen an influx of Korean visitors), there is a higher concentration of international eateries in Da Nang than in the rest of Vietnam.
+Furthermore, because Da Nang attracts expats from around the world (along with an influx of Korean visitors), there is a high concentration of international eateries in Da Nang.

 The most famous Da Nang food is Mi Quang.
 In fact, a bowl of Mi Quang noodles is easier to find than Vietnam’s most iconic noodle dish, Pho.
 Mi Quang, which is a bowl of rice noodles in a turmeric broth topped with meat and herbs, is typically served for breakfast.
 However, because it is the most famous food in Da Nang, many restaurants and vendors serve it throughout the day.